ARTICLES

 Calathea Medallion

-Calathea Medallion - aka Calathea Veitchiana - is arguably one of the most beautiful low-light plants.
+Calathea Medallion - aka Calathea Veitchiana - is arguably one of the most beautiful calathea varieties.
 They are pretty popular with plant enthusiasts because of their large, medallion-like leaves: a brilliant green pattern on top, and a deep burgundy underneath.
-Their leaves fold up slightly in the evening, as if in prayer – causing them to be mistaken for Maranta Leuconeura at times.
+Their leaves fold up slightly in the evening as if in prayer - causeing them to be mistaken for Maranta Leuconeura at times.

 Calathea Freddie

-Calathea Concinna Freddie is a spectacular, tropical foliage plant with an upright, bushy habit and a fresh appearance.
+Calathea Freddie, or Calathea Concinna Freddie, is a spectacular, tropical plant with an upright, bushy habit and a fresh appearance.
 Freddie has highly contrasting light green leaves and dark green stripes.
-As a typical calathea, Freddie too earns its nickname as ‘living plant’ because it closes or rises its leaves at night and uncurls or lowers them again in the morning.
+As a typical calathea plant, Freddie too earns its nickname as a 'living plant' because it closes or raises its leaves at night and uncurls or lowers them again in the morning.

 Calathea Concinna is native to tropical areas of Brazil, where it grows as an evergreen perennial in the shady, damp understories of rainforests.
-It makes for an elegant and easy houseplant.
-Calathea Concinna Freddie is commonly known as Goeppertia Concinna Freddie, Zebra Plant, or Peacock Plant, because of its significant, exotic leaf pattern.
+It is often accompanied by the Brazilian Star Calathea in the wild, Calathea Freddie is commonly known as Geoppertia Concinna Freddie, zebra plant, or peacock plant, because of its significant, exotic leaf pattern.

 Calathea Makoyana